ropensci/datapack/README.md

 help("datapack")
 ```

-Create a DataPackage and add metadata and science data DataObjects to it:
+Create a DataPackage and add metadata and data DataObjects to it:

 ```
 library(datapack)